kcschuster/crimemap/README.md

 # crimemap
-R/Shiny code for a web application that displays the locations and categories of crimes occurring in San Francisco for a specific date and time.
+R code for a Shiny web application that displays the locations and categories of crimes occurring in San Francisco for a specific date and time.

 Crime data for 2003-present is obtained from [SF OpenData](https://data.sfgov.org/).